peak-ai/platform-global-images/workspace/README.md

-# Workspace
+# Workspaces
-Workspaces provide users with a fully functional cloud development environment - one that has all the screws and bolts one might need to develop their Machine learning systems and that allows users to connect to Peak infrastructure super easily as well.
+Write and develop solutions in RStudio and Jupyter using Peak workspaces.

-## Available Images
+## Available images
-We provide Python and R versions of the images.
-Here are the images that are available:
+We provide Python and R versions of the images:
 - [Python](./python)
   - [ds-pack](./python/ds-pack)
     - [workspace-python-ds-pack-v1](./python/ds-pack/v1/)